ThomasFellowes/MARS3888_reefdata/README.md

 # Tutortials - Finding and Finding and Using Online Datasets

-## First let's have alook at eReefs:
+## First let's have a look at eReefs:

 + https://ereefs.org.au/ereefs